silx-kit/pyFAI/doc/source/man/MX-calibrate.rst

   -V, --version         print version of the program and quit -v, --verbose         switch to debug/verbose mode -c FILE, --calibrant FILE
-                        calibrant name or file containing d−spacing of the calibrant reference sample (MANDATORY) -w WAVELENGTH, --wavelength=WAVELENGTH
+                        calibrant name or file containing d-spacing of the calibrant reference sample (MANDATORY) -w WAVELENGTH, --wavelength=WAVELENGTH
                         wavelength of the X-Ray beam in Angstrom -e ENERGY, --energy=ENERGY